XxXDeathmatchXxX/tasks_generator/README.md

     print(answer)

- Also you can use any logarythm function from the library as an example use random_logarithm()
+ Also you can use any logarithm function from the library as an example use random_logarithm()

     answer, task = tasks_generator.random_logarithm()
     print(task)